ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-3.md

 ![fig10](figures/10.png)

 Then, right-click on the Arm64EC.Porting.Vectors file and open the Properties window.
-Change the configuration type to DLL, as you did earlier for the x64 configuration.
+Change the configuration type to DLL (as you did earlier for the x64 configuration).
 Once you have configured the solution platform, select it from the build target drop-down menu and build the solution.

 The compiled DLL will be available under the ARM64EC subfolder.
 You can then use it in the Main-app in the same way as DLLs built using CMake.

-To use MSBuild for the second DLL, proceed the same way.
+To use MSBuild for the second DLL, proceed in the same way.
 For your convenience, you can refer to the full source code in this [git repository](https://github.com/dawidborycki/Arm64EC.Porting.MSBuild/).

 ## Summary
 This learning path demonstrated how to port C/C++ DLLs to Arm64 using Arm64EC.
 It showed you how to use CMake and MSBuild projects.
 You also learned how to use DLLs in the Python app with ctypes.
 This information can help you rapidly build UIs and keep computation-intensive work in a separate DLL.
 You can then build those DLLs for Arm64 and mix them with your existing x64 dependencies.